w3f/Grants-Program/applications/FIAT-on-off-ramp.md

 #### Trigger outgoing order

 If we detect a burn of stable-coins, we use the create order to initiate a wire-transfer on our bank account.
-If the transaction fails for some reason - e.g. the provided IBAN is not existing - then the pegging balance of the bank account will be higher then the total supply of stable-coins, the problem can and should be resolved outside of the system.
+If the transaction fails for some reason - e.g. the provided IBAN is not existing - then the pegging balance of the bank account will be higher then the total supply of stable-coins, the order reamins open until it can be resolved outside of the system, e.g. manually.

 ```
 createOrder (OutgoingPayment)
 ```
+### C) Event Processing (off-chain-worker)

+The Event Processing Module is responsible for synchronizing the pegging account with the stable-coins of our chain:

+1. Process incoming transactions with `A.getIncomingOrders():IncomingPayments` and initiate `B.mint(amount,targetAddress)`
+2. Listen to blockchain events from module B) and initiate `A.createOrder(OutgoingPayment)`
+3. Check consistency `B.getAccountBalance() = (A.getTotalBalance() + balanceOfoutstandingOrders())`
+4. Generate payment information and store the mapping between bank accounts and blockchain accounts to do step 1. and 2.

+### Attack vectors

+#### Double Spending of the stable-coins and FIAT by the issuer

+The owner of the pegging bank account can access his bank account anytime and withdraw funds so that the pegging gets broken, and modify the FIAT-Rest Bank interface to fake account balances and outgoing transactions.
+The problem is similar to oracles and the trust which is put on accessing data of external systems.
+Strategies to mitigate the risk are:

+- Proof of Staking: Integrating another "staking contract" which holds cryptocurrencies at stake - e.g. a contract that holds more DAI then the pegging account.
+- Proof of Authority: The bank account may be audited by a central party like a bank or a trusted auditing authority, or run by a bank or financial intermediary (which is the business model element36)
+- Over-the-counter transactions: This case covers many real world use-cases and actually does not need PoS or PoA.
+E.g. if your smart contract converts the stable-coins into digital shares or assets and the issuing party is also the account beneficiary, then there is no double spending attack.
+The owner of the pegging account is the recipient of the stable-coin.
+ The duty of blockchain is to do the transparent "bookkeeping" of the transaction and to grant rights according to the smart and legal contracts.
+This pattern is also used by crowdlitoken.com, and we think this is applicable to many other business cases.

+#### Cancelling wire transfers?

+What if Alice sends Bob our stablecoin via a wire-transfer and after the minting it cancels the wire transfer?
+Alice would still have the FIAT money, and Bob would have the money in stable-coins.
+This is only true for transfers based on e.g. Credit Card, Paypal or Stripe.
+We use Ebics/ISO20022 and the SEPA network, where a wire transfer has finality, once you see it on the bank statement.

+#### Hacking the off-chain worker

+If the off-chain worker (including the Open-Banking API) is hacked, then creating, burning and also mapping between bank accounts to chain accounts can be manipulated.
+To mitigate the risk,  off-chain worker and bank-API should run in a pure "egress-mode", which means that the components do not nead any external open ports in order to operate.
+Besides that, both ledgers (blockchain and bank) provide a log which can not or hardly be manipulated.

 ### Ecosystem Fit